 - Route 8 Toorak to Hartwell (serving two rail lines and the Coles headquarters)

-- Route 72 Camberwell to Doncaster Road and the Eastern Freeway (connecting with the proposed East Doncaster rail line) and on to Ivanhoe
+- A new route from Caulfield along Burke Road, incorporating the Camberwell section of route 72, then north to Doncaster Road and the Eastern Freeway (connecting with the proposed East Doncaster rail line) and on to Ivanhoe

 - Route 3 East Malvern to the railway station, and on to Chadstone Shopping Centre